asharma2006/Consolidation-project/README.md

 - When both players have 4 cards left, each gets 4 new cards (twice during the game).
 - Game ends after 16 rounds.
 - If one player scores 16 and the other 0, it's a "shot the moon" win.

+## Features Implemented
+- Shuffled Deck & Card Dealing
+The `Deck` class initializes a 48-card deck (Kings removed) and handles shuffling and card distribution.

+- Player Logic
+Each `Player` instance holds a hand of cards, can draw cards, and play a card.
+The game enforces suit-following rules

+- Round Winner Determination
+The function `determine_round_winner` compares two cards based on the lead suit to determine who wins the round.

+- Score Tracking & Lead Alternation
+The winner earns a point and leads the next round, handled in the main game loop.

+- Reveal Mechanic
+After each round, one card from the deck is revealed using `Deck.reveal_top()` to give players extra information

+- Mid-game Re-dealing
+The function `should_deal_more` ensures that players get 4 more cards when down to 4, until the deck runs out.

+- Game End Conditions
+`check_game_end` manages the 16-round cap and handles "shoot the moon" victory conditions.

+## Code Structure
+- `Card` class: Represents a card with suit and value.
+Includes string formatting for display.
+- `Deck` class: Manages the full deck, draws, and card revealing.
+- `Player` class: Handles each player's hand and actions like drawing and playing cards.
+- `main()` function: Orchestrates the game loop, turn-taking, score tracking, and rule enforcement